opencomputeproject/SAI/doc/SAI-Proposal-Prefix-Compression.md

 ## 1.0  Introduction ##

 This spec adds Prefix Compression.
-Prefix Compression allows mapping an IP prefix/mask to a bincode.
-These prefix/bincode mapping can be grouped together to form prefix compression table.
+Prefix Compression allows mapping an IP prefix/mask to a meta data value.
+These prefix/meta-data mapping can be grouped together to form a prefix compression table.
 Tables can have both IPV4 and IPV6 entries.

-Prefix Compression tables can be used in features such as ACL to match on a specific bincode.
+Prefix Compression tables can be used in features such as ACL to match on a specific meta field.
 This allows additional functionality to ACL or any feature that can take advantage of such groupings.

 ## 1.1.0 Function Requirement of Prefix Compression
 - Enable the creation of a prefix compresison table as a SAI object
-- Enable adding IPV4/IPV6 Prefix mapping to a BINCODE value
+- Enable adding IPV4/IPV6 Prefix mapping to a META value

 ## 2.0 Specification ##